damaoooo/CS258_KAUST/Assignment2/HW.md

 Total Latency: $8.192\mathrm{ns}+6\mathrm{ms}=6008.192\mathrm{ns}$

-Thus, **Device B is better**, because its total latency is smaller.
+Thus, **Device A is better**, because its total latency is smaller.

 ## Q2